With the table of times gone by,

 A new balance between modernity and tradition redefines gastronomy

-Between the end of the 16th and the beginning of the 17th century , we witnessed the emergence in France of a new cuisine , aristocratic cuisine , with its codes, methods and know-how.
-Spices give way to bouquets garnis and aromatics, butter is essential in many dishes, we see the birth of stews, sauces, broths and other cooking funds to concoct dishes.
+Between the end of the 16th and the beginning of the 17th century a new cuisine emerged in France , aristocratic cuisine , with its codes, methods and savoir-faire.
+Spices gave way to bouquets garnis and aromatics, butter became a staple in many dishes, and we saw the birth of stews, sauces, broths and other cooking bases for concocting dishes.

-A new culinary art is born, more modern, definitively breaking with medieval tradition.
-The profile of the Gourmet appears, resonating with a certain refinement of morals and a new sensitivity of all the senses.
-The notions of taste and pleasure become necessary and support the most refined of quests.
-Chefs, each more creative and innovative than the last, follow one another and table etiquette becomes a true art of living.
+A new, more modern culinary art was born, definitively breaking with medieval tradition.
+The profile of the Gourmet emerged, resonating with a certain refinement of morals and a new sensitivity of all the senses.
+The notions of taste and pleasure became necessary and supported the most refined of quests.
+Cooks, each more creative and innovative than the last, succeeded one another, and table etiquette became a true art of living.

-The 17th century , still called the Grand Siècle , left its mark on gastronomy, and with it “ la Table à Française ” established itself as a mark of elegance and refinement.
+The 17th century , also called the Grand Siècle , left its mark on gastronomy, and with it " the French Table " established itself as a mark of elegance and refinement.
 After the opulence and decorum of the Renaissance, the reign of Louis XIII marked a culinary eclipse.
-That of the Sun King ( Louis
+That of the Sun King (Louis XIV), saw the emergence of a new gastronomy that mirrored everything that characterized and reflected the monarchy, with notes that were as sumptuous as they were distinguished.

-French gastronomy then sets its rules in kitchens, with what is considered to be “good taste”, in relation to food.
+French gastronomy then established its rules in the kitchen, with what was considered "good taste" in relation to food.
 A culinary approach and art full of subtleties and requirements developed in bourgeois and aristocratic homes.
-During this period of French history, marked culinary controversies crystallized between the most modernists and the traditionalists, with disagreements appearing at the heart of cooking works.
+During this period of French history, marked culinary controversies crystallized between the most modernists and the traditionalists, with disagreements appearing at the heart of cookbooks.

-The Grand Siècle Era marks the birth of great cuisine and a certain art of the table
+The Grand Siècle period marked the birth of great cuisine and a certain art of the table.

 Grande cuisine and its codes

-Thus the “ French-style service more complex during the Grand Siècle (17th century was enriched with numerous codes .
+Thus the " French service more complex during the Grand Siècle (17th century was enriched with numerous codes .
 At court, protocol refinement and the era of domesticity were at their height.

-Let us think of the " ambiguous " prepared by François Vatel, the greatest French butler, on August 17, 1661 at the Château de Vaux Le Vicomte for Louis XIV on the occasion of the party organized by Nicolas Fouquet, superintendent of the King's Finances , in honor of the latter (without knowing that he would have regretted it…).
-Ambigu is a feast subtly merging the characteristics of a light snack and a supper, where meat dishes and sweet treats are served together.
-All the preparations, whether hot or cold, salty or sweet, are arranged with artistic elegance on a single dresser, orchestrating an exquisite display that delights the view as much as the palate.
-The ambiguous is very well described in the book "The art of treating well" (1674), page 360 " we first put everything together, but with a very correct order and compartment which pleasantly delights the senses and which gives from the appetite to the most disgusted .
-The service at Ambigu can be compared to the most magnificent buffets of our days, with the difference that the guests are seated around the table.
+the ambigu " prepared by François Vatel, the greatest French maître d'hôtel, on August 17, 1661 at the Château de Vaux Le Vicomte for Louis XIV on the occasion of the party organized by Nicolas Fouquet, Superintendent of Finances of the King, in honor of the latter (without knowing that he would have regretted it...).
+The ambigu is a feast subtly merging the characteristics of a light snack and a supper, where meat dishes and sweet treats are served together.
+All the preparations, whether hot or cold, savory or sweet, are arranged with artistic elegance on a single sideboard, orchestrating an exquisite setting that enchants the eye as much as the palate.
+The ambiguous is very well described in the book "The Art of Treating Well" (1674), page 360 " we first put everything together, but with a very just order and compartment which pleasantly delights the senses and which gives appetite to the most disgusted ".
+The service of the ambiguous can be compared to the most magnificent buffets of our days, with the difference that the guests are seated around the table.

-The guests, depending on their rank and place, do not have access to all of the dishes, which as soon as they have been touched, are reserved at other tables, used for the preparation of stuffing or even for the servants' meals.
+The guests, depending on their rank and place, do not have access to all the dishes, which, as soon as they are touched, are served again to other tables, used for the preparation of stuffing or even for the servants' meals.

-Note also that the resale of leftovers made up part of the servants' wages at this time.
-We can easily imagine that by loading the dishes as much as possible and accelerating their rotation on their masters' tables, they get more profit.
-A dish placed in the middle of the royal table is never left empty; this would also lack elegance and decorum.
+It should also be noted that the resale of leftovers made up part of the servants' wages at this time.
+It is easy to imagine that by loading the dishes as much as possible and speeding up their rotation on their masters' tables, they made more profit.
+A dish placed in the middle of the royal table was never left empty; this would also be a lack of elegance and decorum.

-The Christian religion remained powerful during the Great Century.
-As during the Middle Ages, meat is not eaten on days considered lean, out of respect for dogma.
-During so-called fasting periods (Lent, etc.), a snack of sweet dishes is authorized in the evening, complementing the only meal of the day.
+The Christian religion remained powerful during the Grand Siècle.
+As in the Middle Ages, meat was not eaten on days considered lean, out of respect for dogma.
+During periods of fasting (Lent, etc.), a sweet snack was permitted in the evening, supplementing the only meal of the day.

-The transition from a lean day to a full day, the "medianoche" or even the "reveillon" (midnight), gives access to a meat meal and marks the time for entertainment at the king's court.
+The transition from a lean day to a fat day, the "medianoche" or "réveillon" (midnight), gives access to a meat meal and signals the time for entertainment at the king's court.

 The art of the table in the Grand Siècle